Bali Tips for First Timers

 Bali has everything from $5 hostels to (shockingly) affordable luxurious villas.
 If you’re traveling with a group of friends and/or family, go for the villa!
 Besides being the most cost effective option, they offer a variety of perks—like private swimming pools, an in-house chef, a van (with a Gusti!), and scooters.

 We stayed in a variety of places, including a basic room within walking distance of a small town center ($25/night), two luxurious staffed villas ($125-$150/night for my share), and a tiny island bungalow ($130/night).

-Here are some good websites to find your cool place in Bali:
+Here are some websites that will help you find a cool place in Bali:

 Where To Stay in Bali